annebrown/dotfiles/README.md

 # Description

-This project configures my dev env on fresh OSs.
-It also contains scripts for starting required services and apps.
+Configures my dev env on a new host (Android, Chromebook, Win11, RasPi).
+Includes scripts for starting required services and apps.
 This repo contains my public config data.
 Private config data is located in a separate repo.

 # Usage